Extended MinP Tests for Global and Multiple testing: Illustrations

 With regards to multiple testing of $H_{i}$, $i=1,2$, MinP tests reveal the evidence on testing $H_{i}$ with the control of the FWER.
-This is in contrast to LR tests.
-A rejection of $H_{K}$ by LR tests does not reveal the evidence on rejecting $H_{i}$.
-One may proceed to the closure procedure for multiple testing, in which the rejection of $H_{i}$, $i=1,2$, requires the rejection of $H_{\{1,2\}}$ and $H_{i}$ based on individual tests.
-When $k$ is not small the computational disadvantage of closed tests becomes apparent compared with MinP tests as they may require $2^{k}-1$ tests of the intersection hypotheses $H_{J}=\cap _{i\in J}H_{i}$, $J\subseteq K$.
-In fact, closed tests may become computationally infeasible when $k$ is even moderately large.
+However, a rejection of $H_{K}$ by LR tests itself does not directly indicate which $ H_{i}$ should be rejected.
+For example, when both $X_{i}$ take the value $ 1.8 $, $H_{K}$ is rejected by LR tests as $\hat{p}_{g}(X)\approx 0.02$, but none of $H_{i}$ is rejected.
+One could proceed to the closure testing procedure for multiple testing of $H_{i}$, where the rejection of an $H_{i}$ requires rejections of all $H_{K_{i}}$, $\{i\}\subseteq K_{i}\subseteq K$, in a general case of $k\geq 2$.
+Thus, the computations required for carrying out closed tests can be prohibitive when $k$ is large.